vga64/ball3d/README.md

 ## Using Edited Classes/Modules

 Do you want to make your own mod project with my edited classes/modules?
-Sure you can do it but please give credits about these.
+Sure you can use the classes/modules, but please give credit to me about these.
 Nothing more I want :)